You can apply to higher education courses at SAE directly if you are:

 - Your qualifications or predicted grades (these are supplied by your school or college)

-The UCAS tariff is changing.
-On the new UCAS tariff, a typical offer is between 72 and 96 UCAS tariff points for entry to undergraduate courses, primarily from Level 3 equivalent qualifications such as A levels, a BTEC Extended Diploma or a Foundation Diploma.
+On the UCAS tariff, a typical offer is between 72 and 96 UCAS tariff points for entry to undergraduate courses, primarily from Level 3 equivalent qualifications such as A levels, a BTEC Extended Diploma or a Foundation Diploma.

 Check your qualifications using the UCAS Tariff Calculator